ConfederacyOfGaia/Gaia/mage.md

 #### Illusions Savant

+Beginning when you select this school at 2nd level, the cost of illusion spells is halved for you.
+However, because of your focus on illusions, you have a harder time casting divination spells, and their cost is increased by 1.

-Beginning when you select this school at 2nd level, the time you must spend to copy an illusion spell into your spellbook is halved and you prepare illusion spells in half the normal time.
+In addition, the time you must spend to copy an illusion spell into your spellbook is halved and you prepare illusion spells in half the normal time.

 #### Improved Minor Illusion